kristinriebe/django-prov_vo/README.rst

 * Fully implement new ProvDAL suggestions, along with optional extensions,
  + implement a version that is closer to what the users need

-* Remove RAVE-specific things from this package
-    - Load project-specific namespace-prefixes from settings?

 * Fix REST API: create new activities etc. (datetime format problem), allow data update (PUT)

 * Proper error handling